jamierobson/zig-journey/README.md

 After doing this, I can run `zig` in the cli.
 Easy!

 # Explorations
+## Structure
 `zig init` creates both a `main.zig` which creates an executable, and `root.zig`, which creates a library.

+## Accessibility
+It seems like a function can be declared private or public, a struct, and so on.
+Fields on that struct however seem to be always public.
+From what I'm reading, prefixing with underscore seems to be a preferred way to indicate that we prefer the member being private.

 ## Imports